BladeRunnerJS/brjs-site/docs/use/getting_started.md

   </p>
 </div>

 Ensure the BRJS server is running (`unzip_location/sdk/brjs start`) and open up the `todoinput` Workbench via `http://localhost:7070/brjs-todo/todo-bladeset/blades/todoinput/workbench/`.
-If you enter some text and press *Enter* you'll see a message appear in the JavaScript console via a logger in the Demo Event Hub service.
+If you input some text and press *Enter* you'll see a message appear in the JavaScript console via a logger in the Demo Event Hub service.
 You can manually inspect this to ensure the information logged is as expected.

 ![](/docs/use/img/testing-in-the-workbench.png)